EXPRESSIVE ARTS FOCUSING

 We refer to the understanding of the multi-modal process named The Creative Connection©

-Person-centred Art Therapy PCAT, pioneered by Liesl Silverstone - video and forwarded by Ani de la Prida, BA, MA, Adv.Dip. to Person-centred Creative Arts PCCA
+Person-centred Art Therapy PCAT, pioneered by Liesl Silverstone - video and forwarded by Ani de la Prida, BA, MA, Adv.Dip. to Person-centred Creative Arts

 Client-centered Art Therapy by Dr. Norbert Groddeck